convexengineering/gpkit/docs/source/advancedcommands.rst

-In some cases a solver will return ``unknown`` when a free variable is unbounded by the model. ``gpkit.constraints.bounded.BoundedConstraintSet`` is a simple tool that attempts to detect unbounded variables by adding extremely large upper bounds and extremely small lower bounds to all variables in a ConstraintSet, resolving, and checking whether any variables slide off to the bounds.
+In some cases a solver will return ``unknown`` when a free variable is unbounded by the model. ``gpkit.constraints.bounded.BoundedConstraintSet`` is a simple tool that attempts to detect unbounded variables by adding extremely large upper bounds and extremely small lower bounds to all variables in a ConstraintSet.

+When a model if with a BoundedConstraintSet is solved, it checks whether any variables slid off to the bounds, notes this in the solution dictionary and prints a warning (if verbosity is greater than 0).

-Mosek returns unknown when attempting to solve the following model:
+For example, Mosek returns unknown when attempting to solve the following model:

 .. literalinclude:: examples/unbounded.py

-Upon viewing the output from ``determine_unbounded_variables``,
+Upon viewing the printed output,

 .. literalinclude:: examples/unbounded_output.txt

-it becomes clear that ``A`` is unbounded below in the original model.
+it becomes clear that ``x`` is unbounded below in the original model.